YugabyteDB-Samples/yugabyte-simple-python-app/README.md

 Congrats!
 You've successfully executed a simple Python app that works with Yugabyte Cloud.

 Now, explore the source code of `sample-app.py`:
-1. `main` function - establishes a connection with your cloud instance via Go PostgreSQL driver.
+1. `main` function - establishes a connection with your cloud instance via psycopg2 driver.
-3. `createDatabase` function - creates a table and populates it with sample data.
+3. `create_database` function - creates a table and populates it with sample data.
-4. `selectAccounts` function - queries the data with SQL `SELECT` statements.
+4. `select_accounts` function - queries the data with SQL `SELECT` statements.
-5. `transferMoneyBetweenAccounts` function - updates records consistently with distributed transactions.
+5. `transfer_money_between_accounts` function - updates records consistently with distributed transactions.

 ## Questions or Issues?